 I believe in the power of prayer and have experienced the change it brings within my heart and soul as I turn to my Savior.
 Over time it changes you profoundly as you continue to practice it.
 Just about everything in life requires practice and your spiritual well-being definitely requires practice and patience.
 Believing in the power of prayer will change you.

 When I first accepted Christ as my Savior, prayer seemed like a mysterious thing to me.
 I wasn’t sure how you could pray and talk to someone you couldn’t see.
 Yet, even as a child, I had done so.
 I thought there might be certain words you should use, or not use when you prayed and I definitely didn’t want anyone else to hear me pray!
-I kept on praying because I wanted to find that connection with God that others talked about.
+I kept on praying because I wanted to find that connection with God that others talked about but believing in the power of prayer was still a new idea to me.
 As time passed, I found it.

 Why Do We Pray?

-The simple answer is that we pray because the Bible tells us to.
+Why do we pray?
+The simple answer is that we pray because the Bible tells us to and we were created with a desire to talk to God.
 Since time began, people have been talking to God and hearing back from Him.
 I believe that God put this desire within us.
 Just as He longed to connect with us, we long to do the same with Him.
 God didn’t create us so He could just sit and watch us.
 He created us to have a relationship.

 Genesis says that the Trinity was involved in our creation.
 Genesis 1::26 The Voice, confirms this:

 “Now let Us conceive a new creation—humanity—made in Our image, fashioned according to Our likeness.
 And let Us grant them authority over all the earth—the fish in the sea and the birds in the sky, the domesticated animals and the small creeping creatures on the earth.“